- 2,027,840 Acre Feet

 San Luis Reservoir is one of California’s largest reservoirs and a critical component of the state’s water supply system.
 In fact, with a capacity of more than 2 million acre-feet (AF), it is the largest off-stream storage facility in the world.

 I always dreamed of knowing a body of water so well that I could catch fish in it at will, in any weather, in any conditions.
 I thought that might happen later in my life when I retire to some small lakefront or riverfront cabin–like ” On Walden’s Pond” .
 The one thing I have realized fishing all over the world is sometimes, you overlook the best fishing of all and its right under your nose.
 Sometimes those moments come by accident and luck.
 Weather it’s catching and enormous bass in my backyard lake– Calero Resevoir, or casting to 20lb mudding carp in the flats of the Perc Pond near my office, or catching a 12 inch trout in the creek behind Leland High School on an indicator and nymph.
-I forgot that the main reason I started fishing for fun is that is was easy and cheap.
+I forgot that the main reason I started fishing for fun, mainly because it is was easy and cheap.
 It is time for me to understand San Luis Reservoir–really understand it.
-It’s the best world class piece of fishing water within and hour of my house.
+It’s the best world class piece of fishing water within and hour of my house (next to the delta).

 Captain John Smith, wrote in his journal in 1614 “that Striped Bass was a most sweet and wholesome fish as ever I did eat” And In 1634: William Wood, in his New England’s Prospect, called the Striped Bass “one of the best fishes in the Country . . . a delicate, fine, fat, fish.”
 Striped Bass were also served at the nations first Thanksgiving.